Yesterday, I had a very typical phone call with another dog rehoming association.

 Level 2 bites involve “skin contact by teeth but no puncture.”

 As the document says, these incidents comprise 99% of dog attacks and are more likely evidence of a “fearful, rambuctious or out of control” dog.
 That is not to say they are incidents you should tolerate and you should seek further behavioural support from a dog behaviouralist in order to ensure that the dogs don’t move up the scale, but this level of aggression is relatively easy to train out of a dog.
+Good training of a dog is often evidence of a caring and considerate owner, who is attentive to the needs of their dog.
+A good owner, irrespective of experience will take the time to research how to care best for the dog.
+A friend of mine recently became a dog owner for the first, she was so attentive to detail that she even checked if pineapple for dogs is acceptable!

 When Amigo arrived at my home, he had never attacked another dog at the refuge, nor grumbled at another dog.
 Heston, my own dog, was definitely “rambunctious” but I didn’t follow my own golden rules on introductions and what happened next was a level 1 situation.
 No teeth were involved and no blood was drawn.
 That’s not to play down the situation.
 It was highly emotionally charged and definitely out of control.
 But level 1 and level 2 aggression and bite behaviours have great prognosis if dealt with effectively through positive reinforcement, conditioning, desensitisation and a basic “sit-reward” environment where I gradually got the boys used to the fact that being around the other without looking at them, without reacting, with posturing, meant lots and lots of treats.
 Level 1 and level 2 aggression and bites may seem like the end of the world but are fairly easy to rectify with a dog behaviouralist and a bit of patience.